 The strawberry jam is slightly sweet with a little tang from the white wine vinegar.
 Adjust the sweetness to your liking by adding more sugar or sweetener substitute.

 The added chia seeds add a little crunch while also boosting the nutrients of the jam!

-And the glaze.
-The glaze is aromatic and delicious.
 The powdered strawberries add such a nice vibrant color and while adding true strawberry flavor!

 Freeze Dried Strawberries Glaze

 Freeze dried fruits are a great way to naturally add color and flavor to baked goods, frostings, and glazes.